Can I still believe in God if I'm done with church?

 What Christianity itself claims about this

-1. God is not in the building.
-One of the foundational scenes in John's gospel has Jesus, talking to a Samaritan woman, telling her that an argument about which mountain to worship on — Mount Gerizim or Mount Zion — is being made obsolete.
-"The hour is coming, and is now here, when the true worshipers will worship the Father in spirit and truth" (John 4:21–24).
-Whatever else that means, it means God does not live inside one tradition's preferred building.
+One of the foundational scenes in the gospel of John has Jesus, talking to a Samaritan woman, telling her that an argument about which mountain to worship on — Mount Gerizim or Mount Zion (two specific sacred sites in the ancient Near East) — is being made obsolete.
+"The hour is coming, and is now here, when the true worshipers will worship the Father in spirit and truth."
 The geography of faith is not the building you used to go to.

-2. The Bible takes a sharp tone toward religion that has lost the plot.
-James 1:27 — "Religion that God our Father accepts as pure and faultless is this: to look after orphans and widows in their distress and to keep oneself from being polluted by the world."
+A short verse from the New Testament letter James: "Religion that God our Father accepts as pure and faultless is this: to look after orphans and widows in their distress and to keep oneself from being polluted by the world."
 That is the verse the New Testament gives you for "what makes religion real."
 If your old church scored badly on this — and many do — the Bible would agree with your judgment, not the church's.

-3. Jesus' definition of "church" is much smaller than most Christians think.
-Matthew 18:20: "Where two or three gather in my name, there am I with them."
-That is it.
+Jesus, in the gospel of Matthew: "Where two or three gather in my name, there am I with them."
 That is the floor.
 A church, by Jesus' definition, is a small enough thing that you could potentially be one with two friends and a Bible at a kitchen table.
 The institutional structures most of us think of as "the church" are downstream of that.
 They are sometimes a useful expression of it, and sometimes a parody of it.

-4. God reads people, not religious performance.
-First Samuel 16:7 — God's correction to the prophet Samuel, when Samuel is impressed with the wrong man: "People look at the outward appearance, but the Lord looks at the heart."
-Matthew 7:21–23 — Jesus' direct statement that not everyone who used religious language correctly will turn out to have known him.
+A line from the Old Testament — God's correction to the Hebrew prophet Samuel, when Samuel is impressed with the wrong man: "People look at the outward appearance, but the Lord looks at the heart."
+And Jesus, in the gospel of Matthew: "Not everyone who says to me, 'Lord, Lord,' will enter the kingdom of heaven."
+Jesus' direct statement is that not everyone who used religious language correctly will turn out to have known him.
 The Christian doctrine is that God is reading you, not your attendance.

-5. The Bible is harshest on people who used religion to harm others, not on people who left religion that was harming them.
-This one is hard to overstate.
-The longest sustained denunciation in the gospels — Matthew 23 — is aimed at religious authorities who hurt vulnerable people.
+The longest sustained denunciation in the gospels — Matthew 23 — is aimed at the Jewish religious authorities of Jesus' day who hurt vulnerable people.
 Whatever else that chapter teaches, it teaches that God's anger over religious abuse is much greater than his anger at the people walking away from it.

 What this does not mean